jason-weirather/AlignQC/README.md

 # AlignQC
-Generate a report on sequencing alignments to understand read alignments vs read sizes, error patterns in reads, annotations and rarefractions.
+**Generate a report** on sequencing alignments to understand read alignments vs read sizes, error patterns in reads, annotations and rarefractions.

+**Share your reports** with anyone who has an internet browser.

 Ultimately this software should be suitable for assessing alignments of from a variety of sequencing platforms and a variety of sequence types.
 The focus for the first version of this software is on the transcriptome analysis of third generation sequencing data outputs.

+##### Requirements
+- Linux
+- R
+- python 2.7+

 ## Analysis
 `alignqc analysis`